enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

   EnzoEOSVariant my_eos_variant;

 Then the variable ``my_eos_variant`` holds a default-constructed instance of :cpp:class:`!EnzoEOSVariant`.
-At the time of writing this, this object will contain an instance of an :cpp:class:`!EnzoEOSIsothermal`, but that is an implementation detail that may change over time.
+At the time of writing this documentation this object will contain an instance of an :cpp:class:`!EnzoEOSIsothermal`, but that is an implementation detail that may change over time.

 Like :cpp:class:`!std::variant`, :cpp:class:`!EnzoEOSVariant` also has value-like semantics.
-This means that any time you perform a copy on an instance of :cpp:class:`!EnzoEOSVariant`, it's a deepcopy.
+This means that any time you perform a copy on an instance of :cpp:class:`!EnzoEOSVariant` it's a deepcopy.

 .. code-block:: c++